johannesbraeunig/vendee-globe-widget/readme.md

 const API_TOKEN = "";
 ```

-The skipper/team can be set by the skippers name, e.g. "Boris Herrmann".
-The names list can be found here: https://vendee-globe.fly.dev/
+The skipper/team can be set by the skippers name, e.g. "Boris Herrmann", as parameter from the Scriptable.app.
+The list of names can be found here: https://vendee-globe.fly.dev/

+## API Access

+The API is not public.
+Drop me a message in case you would like to have access.

+## Notes

+It's a private project.
+Nothing I can guarantee! :D